 But, if still society forces you to feel guilty for your decisions and choices, then here is good news or you

 Bella DePaulo, social psychologist claims that you might be better off single.

 According to her being single means, you can live your life to the best.
 She stressed the point that singles can live the most meaningful and authentic life.

 She argues that the whole idea of blissful marriage is a myth.

-At the American Psychological Association’s annual convention in Denver, professor Bella DePaulo challenged the widely accepted idea that marriage helps people live happier, longer or healthier lives.
+At the American Psychological Association’s annual convention in Denver, Bella challenged the popular concept that marriage leads to happier and healthier lives.

-“The preoccupation with the perils of loneliness can obscure the profound benefits of solitude.
+DePaulo said, “The preoccupation with the perils of loneliness can obscure the profound benefits of solitude.”

 It is time to recognize the benefits of single life and for an accurate portrayal of single people and what makes their lives so meaningful.